 The Group also entered into revenue sharing agreements with various third-party game developers.
 Under these agreements, the Group provides links of the online games on the Group's website while the third-party developers operate, including providing game software, hardware, technical support and customer services, the games.
 All of the web games developed by third-party game developers can be accessed and played by game players on the Group's platforms without downloading separate software.
 The Group views the game developers to be its customers and considers its responsibility under its agreements with the game developers to be promotion of the game developers' games.
-The Group primarily collects payments from game players in connection with the sale of in-game currencies and remits the agreed-upon percentages of the proceeds to the game developers and deferred until the estimated consumption date, (i.e., the estimated date in-game currencies are consumed within the game), which is typically within a short period of time after purchase of the in-game currency.
-Purchases of in-game currency are not refundable after they have been sold unless there is unused in-game currency at the time a game is discontinued.
+The Group primarily collects payments from game players in connection with the sale of in-game currencies and remits the agreed-upon percentages of the proceeds to the game developers and records revenue net of remittances.
+Revenue from the sale of in-game currency is primarily recorded net of remittances to game developers and deferred until the estimated consumption date, (i.e., the estimated date in-game currency are not refundable after they have been sold unless there is unused in-game currency at the time a game is discontinued.
 Typically, a game will only be discontinued when the monthly revenue generated by a game becomes insignificant.
 To date, the Group has never been required to pay cash refunds to game players or game developers as a result of the discontinuation of a game, or for any other reason.

-Online talent show revenue ("Woxiu")
+Online talent show revenue (" Woxiu")